ecemtekiner/ecemtekiner/README.md

 - 👋 Hi, I’m @ecemtekiner
-- 👀 I’m interested in Frontend and Backend Programming
+- 👀 I’m interested in Frontend and UI UX Design.
 - 🌱 I’m currently studying Computer Technology and Information Systems at Bilkent University.
 - 💞️ I’m looking to collaborate on Frontend and Backend Programming
 - 📫 How to reach me via mail.